Challenge 21: Overview

 In recent years pubs and supermarkets have come under increasing pressure from the government to prevent the sale of alcohol to under 18s.
 Currently the law comes down much heavier on those selling the alcohol than those illegally buying it.
 The police regularly send young people who appear underage into pubs to try to purchase alcohol.
 Pubs, managers and staff members face fines for being caught.
 Repeat offenders face a risk of losing their licence.
-Pubs are responding by training their staff to ask people for proof of age if they can't immediately tell if a customer is old enough and as a way of encouraging vigilance are likely to sack staff members who get caught selling alcohol to underage people by the police.
+Pubs are responding by training their staff to ask people for proof of age if they can't immediately tell if a customer is old enough and as a way of encouraging vigilance are likely to fire staff members who get caught selling alcohol to underage people by the police.

 Scotland

-The Alcohol etc. Scotland Act 2010 required all licensed premises in Scotland to have an age verification policy which would require age to be verified if it appeared to the person selling alcohol that the customer was under 25.
+The Alcohol etc. The Scotland Act 2010 required all licensed premises in Scotland to have an age verification policy, which would require age to be verified if it appeared to the person selling alcohol that the customer was under 25.